Meta-Meta-Resources/Meta-Meta-Resources/docs/online-learning-opportunities/topic-specific/psychology-neuroscience/recorded-university-courses.md

 sidebar_label: University Lectures
 ---

 Below is a running list of university-level psychology and neuroscience classes with open syllabi and video recordings.
-It's worth noting that these resources are specifically meant to complement the resources (such as [MIT OpenCourseWare](https://ocw.mit.edu/search/ocwsearch.htm)) already included in the [Mason OER Metafinder](https://oer.deepwebaccess.com/oer/desktop/en/search.html), which is linked from the [Overview page of the Free Online Learning Overview section](/online-learning-opportunities/overview).
+It's worth noting there are plenty more lectures available elsewhere online too, in places like YouTube.
+However, most don't go together with syllabi.

 | Class | University | Professor(s) | Year |
 |----------|---------|--------------|------|